Church of the Good Shepherd (Dedham, Massachusetts): History

+Founding

 The first group of Anglicans in Dedham began meeting in Clapboardtrees in 1731.
 A few decades later, Samuel Colburn (Note: Colburn was a descendant of Nathaniel Colburn and John Hunting.) died in the Crown Point Expedition of 1756.
 Though he was not an Anglican, he left almost his entire estate to the Anglican community in Dedham to establish St. Paul's Church.

 Charles C. Sanderson, who sold the building lots in Oakdale, also erected a building containing a public hall and a store.
 A mission Sunday school was begun by lay readers from St. Paul's in the Sanderson Building on June 8, 1873 for Anglicans in the Oakdale section of town who could not get to the church easily.
-Soon after, on the 29th of the same month, public services of the Episcopal Church were begun in Sanderson Hall and for three years they were conducted by lay readers.
+Services in the early years were also held in private homes.
+Soon after, on June 29, 1873, public services of the Episcopal Church were begun in Sanderson Hall and for three years they were conducted by lay readers.

 The mission was funded by the family of Horatio Chickering, a member of St. Paul's.
 (Note: Horatio was the son of Jabez Chickering and the brother of Hannah Chickering.)
 In 1874, Chickering purchased a lot of land for the purpose of building a church.
 He died in the spring of 1875 but he made provision in his will for the erection of the church.
 Besides the gifts of the church and land by Chickering, the parish received other bequests from his widow, Lucy Lee Chickering, and from his sisters.

-In the church were placed memorial windows in memory of Chickering and his sisters, Mrs. DF Adams and Miss HB Chickering.
+The members of the Church Sewing Society all submitted anonynous nominations for the name of the new church after the first gathering, and the name St. Barnabas was strongly considered.
+Then, Lucy Chickering read the name Good Shepherd, and declared that it was the perfect name for a congregation with no pastor of their own.
 The parish was organized under the name of the Church of the Good Shepherd and, at the 86th Annual Meeting of the Convention of the Diocese of Massachusetts in 1876, it was voted to accept the Church into union with the convention.
 William Franklin Cheney was also elected to take charge of the congregation in August 1876.
-(Note: Cheney was ordained to the diaconate at the Church of the Holy Trinity in Philadelphia on June 22, 1876.
-He was consecrated a priest at the Church of the Good Shepherd by Bishop Paddock on June 5, 1877.
-He was also a family genealogist and married a descendant of Francis Chickering.)